 Circularity of materials within a manufacturing process is not only an environmental cause, it’s also an economic one.
 Most final products contain only a small percentage of the raw materials involved in the process of making them.
 By cutting down on the amount of scrap produced in the first place and finding a way to reincorporate the necessary scrap, companies can save huge amounts of money on raw materials.

-The aptly named Circulor is helping make strides on this issue by using blockchain, IoT and AI to give raw materials a dynamic identity.
+The aptly named Circular is helping make strides on this issue by using blockchain, IoT, and AI to give raw materials a dynamic identity.
 This means that the materials can be traced from source all the way through to their incorporation in a product.
 Just as with connecting machinery, gathering this kind of data is crucial for empowering the circularity of a business.

 Crocus Energy is helping factories reduce this energy footprint by bringing transparency to their energy usage.
 They use machine learning to build models of a facility’s electric distribution system to enable optimization.
 They have been able to reduce electricity usage in their customers' large facilities by up to 4% using their technology, which accounts for a huge number of kilowatt hours considering the size of the plants they are targeting.